haquema/makers-javascript-fndamentals/contents/7-smart-fridge.md

 Note: it is slightly harder to test things that are asynchronous in Javascript, such as the behaviour of `setInterval`, or things that "happen after X seconds" or "happen every X seconds".
 Don't worry though, we'll get there.

-For the time being, a good way to test "by hand" if your new code is working is to create a file `index.js` in which you create a new instance of `Fridge`, and run this file
+For the time being, a good way to test "by hand" if your new code is working is to create a file `index.js` in which you create a new instance of `Fridge`, and run this file.